Amazing Castles in Ireland – Our Top 22 in 2023

 Connemara remained in O’Flaherty control for 450 years until the mid 1600s.

 Caher castle if probably one of the most castle-like castles in Ireland!
 It was started in 1142 by Conor O’Brien – then King of Thomond (north Munster) – and by 1375 was in the hands of the Butler family – the Earls of Ormonde (East Munster).

 The O’Briens came on the scene again in the late 1500s when they besieged it from the Butlers who were the Lords of Cahir at that time.
 It came into the hands of the O’Briens who surrendered it intact to Oliver Cromwell in the 1650s.
 This left it as one of the best examples of an intact castle on this island.
 It has been used as a backdrop in a number of movies including Excalibur.

 That’s it for our trip around our favourite 22 Castles in Ireland.
-Do feel free to comment and add your own favourites below – I’m sure I’ll be back to modify and add to this list over time.
+Do feel free sign up to the letter from Ireland and get in touch with your favourite castles in Ireland – I’m sure I’ll be back to modify and add to this list over time.
 After all, the list can grow to almost one and a half thousand castles on these shores before we run out!